Terry Pratchett: Career

-In 2023, a series of stories published in a regional newspaper in the 1970s and 80s under the pen name Patrick Kearns were discovered to have been authored by Pratchett.
-They will be published as A Stroke of the Pen: The Lost Stories in October 2023.

 Personal life

 Pratchett married Lyn Purves at the Congregational Church, Gerrards Cross, on 5 October 1968.
 They moved to Rowberrow, Somerset, in 1970.
 Their daughter Rhianna Pratchett, also a writer, was born there in 1976.
-In 1993, the family moved to Broad Chalke, a village west of Salisbury, Wiltshire.
+In 1993 the family moved to Broad Chalke, a village west of Salisbury, Wiltshire.

 Pratchett was the patron of the Friends of High Wycombe Library.
-In 2013, he gave a talk at Beaconsfield Library, which he had visited as a child, and donated the income from the event to it.
+In 2013 he gave a talk at Beaconsfield Library, which he had visited as a child, and donated the income from the event to it.
 He also visited his former school to speak to the students.

-Pratchett often wore large, black hats, a style described as "more that of urban cowboy than city gent".
+Pratchett often wore large black hats, in a style described as "more that of urban cowboy than city gent".
 Concern for the future of civilisation prompted him to install five kilowatts of photovoltaic cells (for solar energy) at his house in 2007.

-Interests
+Pratchett had an observatory built in his back garden and was a keen astronomer from childhood.
+He made a 2005 appearance on the BBC programme The Sky at Night and appeared on the 50th anniversary of the show in 2007.
+He travelled on a cruise ship from Taiwan to watch the 2009 solar eclipse.